 Thankfully snailbait poisoning which used to be the most common and fatal poisoning is almost unheard of these days.
-If we see them in time, we put dogs into an induced coma to stop their horrific seizures.
+Signs start with muscle tremors that progress to seizures.
+If we see them in time, we put dogs into an induced coma until the toxin is passed.

 Grapes & Sultanas (12)

 Both Dr Claire’s and my dogs have taken potentially fatal doses.
 There’s no doubt many dogs are poisoned by grapes and sultanas without owners realising.
 The kidney damage can show up months to years later.